NewcastleRSE/gaming-and-gambling/README.md

 ### Prerequisites

-A LTS version of NodeJS is required, and it is recommended to use [yarn](https://yarnpkg.com/) over npm.
+An LTS version of NodeJS is required, and it is recommended to use [yarn](https://yarnpkg.com/) over npm.

 ### Installation